 To make feeder cleaning easy, you should get a feeder that's easy to take apart.
 One that allows access to those hard to reach places inside the feeder where mold might grow.

-It's only $28.18 and has several features that makes it well worth the price.
+It’s inexpensive and has several features that makes it well worth the price.

-The Humzinger has patented Nectar guard tips which are flexible membranes attached to the feed ports that prohibit entry from flying insects, but allow Hummingbirds to feed as usual.
-The Humzinger also has a built in ant moat that will stop crawling insects from getting to the nectar.
+The HummZinger has patented Nectar guard tips which are flexible membranes attached to the feed ports that prohibit entry from flying insects, but allow Hummingbirds to feed as usual.
+The HummZinger also has a built in ant moat that will stop crawling insects from getting to the nectar.
 It also has raised flower ports that divert rain.

 This mid-size nectar feeder has a 12 oz. capacity and can be hung or post mounted with hardware provided.
 It has four feeding ports for hummingbirds and is made of unbreakable polycarbonate.
 Easy to clean.